WASdev/ci.docker.websphere-traditional/base/README.md

 6. Build the install image by using:

     ```bash
-    docker build --build-arg user=<user> --build-arg group=<group> -t <install-image-name> -f Dockerfile.install .
+    docker build --build-arg USER=<user> --build-arg GROUP=<group> -t <install-image-name> -f Dockerfile.install .
     ```
-    Set the install image name as `baseinstall` if you are creating the base profile image.
+    Set the install image name as `websphere-traditional:install` if you are creating the base profile image.

 7. Build the profile image by using: